gtjoseph/mt3339-utils/README.md

 ### Does it make a difference??

 Oh yes...
-Look at the times for internal antenna/inside.
+Look at the times for Factory Reset.
 The difference is amazing.

 	Location:		Always inside.
 Too cold to be outside.
 	Antenna:  		Internal or External Active